etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/model-object-mapping.md

 ## Modularity and the Model Object Definition

-Etendo Modularity aims to allow through modules the deployment of any type of optional content in an Etendo instance, including additional entries in the web.xml file of Etendo context.
+Etendo Modularity aims to allow through modules the **deployment of any type of optional content** in an Etendo instance, including additional entries in the web.xml file of Etendo context.
 This is done through the `AD_Model_Object` table.

 Developers can create entries in this window not linked to any AD component.
 To support any type of web.xml content (servlet, listeners, filters, etc.) a new column is added to the `AD_Model_Object` to represent the type of web.xml entry that the developer is adding.
 They can also declare a set of mappings for the entry and a set of parameters if needed.

 The module of a `AD_Model_Object` entry is calculated with the following rule: if it is linked to any AD component then the module is the one assigned to that AD component, otherwise the module is the one assigned to the `AD_Model_Object` record itself.

+!!!note
-Note that the module for the `AD_Model_Object` child tables (`AD_Model_Object_Mapping` and `AD_Model_Object_Para`) is the same as their parent record.
+    The module for the `AD_Model_Object` child tables (`AD_Model_Object_Mapping` and `AD_Model_Object_Para`) is the same as their parent record.

+!!!info
     With this extension the web.xml file in the Etendo context is fully extensible through modules.

 In previous releases `AD_Model_Object` table defined just Servlets, other objects in web.xml file were added directly to its template.
-In r2.50 model was extended to allow definition of other objects (filters, listeners, resources and Servlets not linked to AD elements) adding the `AD_Model_Object_Para` table and the **Application Dictionary > AD Implementation Mapping** window to manage it.
+In r2.50 model was extended to allow definition of other objects (filters, listeners, resources and Servlets not linked to AD elements) adding the `AD_Model_Object_Para` table and the `Application Dictionary > AD Implementation Mapping` window to manage it.

 ---
 This work is a derivative of [Model Object Mapping](https://wiki.openbravo.com/wiki/Model_Object_Mapping){target="\_blank"} by [Openbravo Wiki](http://wiki.openbravo.com/wiki/Welcome_to_Openbravo){target="\_blank"}, used under [CC BY-SA 2.5 ES](https://creativecommons.org/licenses/by-sa/2.5/es/){target="\_blank"}.
 This work is licensed under [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/){target="\_blank"} by [Etendo](https://etendo.software){target="\_blank"}.